realA10001986/Flux-Capacitor/README.md

 ## Home Assistant / MQTT

+By means of MQTT, the FC can be remote controlled through commands sent to **bttf/fc/cmd**.

 The FC supports MQTT protocol versions 3.1.1 and 5.0.

 ### Control the FC via MQTT